News

 Published on November 3, 2025

-Still, the question remains: does AI enhance or dilute the human element in high art?
-On one hand, these powerful tools can liberate artists from mundane research.
-They allow more focus on creative expression.
-On the other, the purist might argue it introduces an unwelcome, non-human influence.
-It challenges our understanding of artistic authorship.
+Directors and artists can use these insights to uncover fresh perspectives on well-trodden narratives.
+However, the integration of AI also raises questions about the human element in high art.
+While AI can liberate artists from mundane research, allowing more focus on creative expression, purists may argue that it introduces an unwelcome, non-human influence.
 This experiment will test the limits of technology's role in creative endeavors.